 8. SYNTAGMA SQUARE/ CHANGING OF THE GUARDS

-The guards start the change every Sunday at 11AM.
-After they change they march down the blocked off street so you can afford to stand near the street knowing they will eventually walk right in front of you.
-After this everyone runs to get photos of the two remaining guards and watching tourist get yelled at by them for getting too close is honestly the best part.
+The guard change starts every Sunday at 11AM.
+After they change they march down the street so you can afford to stand a bit away from the initial crowd, knowing they will eventually walk right in front of you.
+After this everyone runs to get photos of the two remaining guards and watching tourist get yelled at for getting too close is honestly the best part.

 Hours: Every Sunday at 11AM

 Address: Syntagma Square, Athens, Greece

 Athens is a large city but most of its attractions are located within walking distance of each other.
 The best area to stay is right downtown next to the central market.
 It puts you right in the middle of all the action and is relatively cheap.
 Alternatively you can stay in neighboring Plaka, which is filled with tons of boutiques, cafes, and hipster bars, however it's much more touristy and the prices are through the roof!